lean-dojo/LeanCopilot/README.md

 ### Generating Tactic Suggestions

-After `import LeanInfer`, you can use the tactic `suggest_tactics` (see the image above and [this example](https://github.com/yangky11/lean4-example/blob/ab7bc199aedb66992689412ceb8b5a1e44af7ec5/Lean4Example.lean#L12)).
+After `import LeanInfer`, you can use the tactic `suggest_tactics` to generate tactic suggestions (see the image above and [this example](LeanInferTests/Examples.lean)).
+You can click on any of the suggested tactics to use it in the proof.

 ### Searching for Proofs

+You can combine the LLM-generated tactic suggestions with [aesop](https://github.com/leanprover-community/aesop) to search for complete proofs.
+To do this, simply add `#init_llm_aesop` before using aesop (see [this example](LeanInferTests/Aesop.lean)).

 ### Selecting Premises